CiceroGB/scheaduler-api-node.js/README.md

 Scheduler API
 =================

-<h6>Scheduling app that allows users to schedule an appointment with their provider and show the provider their schedule for the day.</h6>
+Scheduling app that allows users to schedule an appointment with their provider and show the provider their schedule for the day.

 ## Technologies